KUEduPlan/KUEduPlan-backend/Readme.md

 ## Configuration

-1. Add a `environment` in docker-compose.yml
+1. Add a `environment` api service in docker-compose.yml

 ```
       environment: